 As the adage goes, “A stitch in time saves nine,” and this is especially true during week 2 of pregnancy.

 The second week of pregnancy can be difficult to navigate as many changes are happening inside your body.
-Common symptoms you may experience include nausea, fatigue, and breast tenderness.

 Monitoring Your Health

 Observing how you feel each day is an excellent way to begin monitoring your health.
 Note any sudden fatigue or nausea so that you are aware if they worsen over the course of the next few weeks.
-Additionally, take note if there are any signs of spotting or bleeding – even the slightest amount should be reported to your healthcare provider.
+Additionally, take note if there are any signs of spotting or bleeding.
+Even the slightest amount should be reported to your healthcare provider.
 If something doesn’t seem right, don’t hesitate to reach out for medical advice.
 Trust your intuition!

 Eating Right